Pennsylvania : 2025-2026 Regular Session : BILL HB1167

 "Physical agent."
 An agent, other than a substance, including, without limitation, radio frequency, microwave radiation and other electromagnetic radiation and fields, barometric pressure, temperature, gravity, kinetic weaponry, mechanical vibration and sound.

-(1) An aerosol, biologic, trans-biologic, genetically modified agent, chaff, metal, radioactive material, acid, alkali, chemical, chemical compound, contaminant, microelectronic mechanical system, smart dust, smoke, soot, substance, fume, vapor or air pollutant regulated by the Commonwealth.
+"Pollutant."
+Any of the following: (1) An aerosol, biologic, trans-biologic, genetically modified agent, chaff, metal, radioactive material, acid, alkali, chemical, chemical compound, contaminant, microelectronic mechanical system, smart dust, smoke, soot, substance, fume, vapor or air pollutant regulated by the Commonwealth.
+(2) A mechanical vibration, physical agent, particulate or waste, including materials that may be recycled, reconditioned or reclaimed.
+(3) A solid, liquid, gaseous or thermal irritant.
+(4) An artificially produced electric field, magnetic field, electromagnetic field, electromagnetic pulse, sound wave, sound pollution, light pollution, microwave or ionizing or nonionizing radiation.

 "Polluting atmospheric intervention."
-An experiment or intervention involving the release of pollutants, conducted by any iteration of human, machine learning or artificial intelligence, or any combination of human, machine learning or artificial intelligence, that occurs in the atmosphere and may have harmful consequences upon health, the environment or Agriculture.
+An experiment or intervention involving the release of pollutants, conducted by any iteration of human, machine learning or artificial intelligence, or any combination of human, machine learning or artificial intelligence, that occurs in the atmosphere and may have harmful consequences upon health, the environment or agriculture.

 "Pollution."
 The discharge, dispersal, deposition, release, seepage, migration or escape of pollutants.